 4) Claim: Almost no one is in jail for any offense prop.
 64 would legalize.

-Fact: Even smoking a joint while on probation now puts people behind bars.
+Fact: Smoking a joint while on probation lands people behind bars.

 5) Claim: “Prop.
 47 has already made Prop.
 64 obsolete.”

 Fact: Prop.
 47 did not legalize cannabis or stop police searches.